 Whether it’s making different choices in the store or choosing another place to shop, we should all try to cut down the plastic we purchase.

 Using refill stations for detergents

-There are certain items where it’s hard to avoid a plastic container (e.g. washing up liquid or laundry liquid) the good news is that there are that numbers of locations where you can refill your old bottles.
+There are certain items where it’s hard to avoid a plastic container (e.g. washing up liquid or laundry liquid) the good news is that there are number of locations where you can refill your old bottles.
 Find a refill station closest to you.

 Say no to disposable cutlery

-When we bought a salad or yogurt, we’ve all been caught in a cafe or a train station, but the only cutlery on sale is plastic!
-Although preparing for any opportunity is difficult, consider carrying a spoon or fork in your bag or holding cutlery at work in your office.
+We’ve all been caught in a cafe or a train station, but the only cutlery on sale is plastic!
+Although preparing for any opportunity is difficult, consider carrying a spoon or fork in your bag or hold cutlery at work in your office.

 Have your milk delivered